somosnlp/somosnlp.org/pages/hackathon/index.en.md

   </div>
 </div>

-In this fifth edition we will focus on creating resources that let us **evaluate and improve the cultural adequacy of large language models for each of the LATAM and Iberian Peninsula countries**.
+In this fifth edition we will focus on building resources that let us **evaluate and improve how culturally adequate large language models are for each of the LATAM and Iberian Peninsula countries**.

 The best part?
 EVERYONE can contribute! 🎉